-Things that spoke in one form or another always seemed to hold a degree of fascination, like the late weekend nights spent in the dark listening to KOA radio’s live bands from Denver’s old Elitch Gardens.
-It had to be KOA, the 50,000-watt giant with a building and tower that stood alone and majestic out on the prairie, an Art Deco apparition at night with high amber windows that seemed to hover above the brush.
-Fact was then stranger than fiction to imagine what was inside this soaring fortress that had the muscle to push electrons into six other states.
+Things that spoke in one form or another always seemed to hold the most fascination, like weekend nights listening to KOA radio’s live bands from Denver’s old Elitch Gardens.
+It had to be KOA, the 50,000-watt giant standing majestic and alone out on the prairie.
+At night and under a cloudless sky, it was an Art Deco apparition glowing in the dark beyond the city’s lights.
+Fact was then stranger than fiction to know that the high voltage transmitters inside came into their own at dusk, sending its clear-channel signal deep into six other states.

-If it wasn’t a radio as a pre-teen, it was a one-tube kit soon to be rewired to become a nuisance transmitter in the neighborhood; or a series of shortwave sets attached to a hundred feet of copper wire surreptitiously attached to a nearby utility pole; or a deluxe two-tone “Symphonic” phonograph that spun new long-playing records that where almost as big the suitcase shell.
-Ravel and the Eastman School’s Frederick Fennell were favorites purloined from a modest household collection.
-A family friend and Fennell’s Mercury recording of Leroy Anderson’s music roused an interest in the acoustic mayhem of drumming.
-Lessons and an assortment of school and private bands would follow, producing a musician passable enough to play in a statewide concert band, but one who made more of a splash falling off a stage mid-performance than by total mastery of the forty rudiments.
+If it wasn’t radio as a subject, it was a one-tube electronics kit purposefully miswired to become a nuisance transmitter sending the sounds of my 45s and a lot of interference to the rest the neighborhood; or a series of shortwave sets attached to a hundred feet of naked copper wire surreptitiously attached to a utility pole.
+New long-playing records joined the singles on a two-tone “suitcase” phonograph.
+Ravel’s tonal fireworks and the Eastman School’s Frederick Fennell were favorites purloined from our modest household collection.
+A family friend and Fennell’s Mercury recording of Leroy Anderson’s music (Volume 2) roused an interest in the acoustic mayhem of drumming.
+Lessons and an assortment of teen bands followed, producing a musician good enough to play in a statewide concert band, but who also made more of an impression falling off a stage mid-performance than in mastery of the forty rudiments.

-If I was just an OK percussionist, I was a hooked and completely captivated listener.
-Record browsing on a Friday afternoon was a reward for surviving the week.
-Bargain label reissues of classical and jazz albums began to accumulate.
-And there were those esoteric albums of organ music that puzzled friends looking through my vinyl stash for the latest album from The Doors.
-Captured by the majesty of the powerful pipe organ in our church, recordings of Bach and Buxtehude showed up on the shelf next to those of Basie and Brubeck.
-It was all stuff that had to be heard, even if the stereo equipment was a sorry collection of homemade speakers assembled from Radio Shack components.
+If I was just an ok percussionist, it was partly because I was part of the distracted post-war generation that had been captured by the world’s rapidly expanding trove of audio recordings.
+LPs always promised nirvana and sometimes delivered.
+Record browsing at Tower Records or Sam Goody was a Friday reward for surviving the week.
+Bargain label reissues of classical and jazz albums began to accumulate, as did recordings of European organs that mystified friends looking through my stash of vinyl for the latest release from The Doors.
+Bach and Buxtehude learned to hang out on the shelf with Basie and Brubeck.
+It was all stuff that had to be heard, even if the stereo equipment was a mismatched collection assembled from Radio Shack’s sale table.